High Quality Heat Transfer Fluids

 You should choose a thermal fluid that is cost efficient for the facility without compromising on the most important properties required for the application.

-Global Heat Transfer (GHT) has over 30 years of experience in heat transfer fluid to help you invest in the correct thermal fluid or refrigerant for your application and facility.
+We have over 35 years of experience in heat transfer fluid to help you invest in the correct thermal fluid or refrigerant for your application and facility.

-Have you got more questions about heat transfer fluids?
+Have you got more questions or want a heat transfer fluid quote?

 Give us a call for more personalised advice or you can visit our contact page for any enquiries in the UK, US or worldwide.